 What do I have to do?

-As soon as a member becomes aware of a grievance, he / she should immediately seek advice and assistance from a DPF Official.
+As soon as a member becomes aware of a grievance, he / she should immediately seek advice and assistance from a DPF Representative.

 Be aware of time limits!

 The MOD Grievance Procedures may be found on the DBS Sharepoint; an overview of the process is also available here.

 In certain circumstances, your DPF Representative may advise you to complete a Personal Assistance Request (PAR1) Form online.
 A fully detailed explanation of events, with copies of supporting evidence or policy detail, should be included to save time and the completed form should be returned to the appropriate Area Secretary.
 Please note, legal assistance is at the discretion of the National Executive Committee.

 Liaise with the representative appointed to the case, listen carefully to the advice given and be prepared to answer questions from the Grievance Deciding Officer during the hearing.